SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 Mr.H.: Now, Henry, you've got to help me.
 I'm in trouble, and you'll be able to get me out quite easily.
 I've made a large investment in a gold mine, the Good Hope Gold Mine.

 H.A.: <font color=grey>*(Daydreaming)*</font> <font color=grey>*(Contentedly)*</font> Oh, what an unforgettable night I had with her.
 I won the heart of the dearest girl in this world!
 When I told her - I did, indeed - told her I loved her, she - well, she blushed till her hair turned red, but she liked it; she said she did.
-And she’s the only person I could be perfectly honest and square with.
-I told her I hadn't a cent in the world but just the million-pound note, and it didn't belong to me.
+And she’s the only person I could be perfectly honest with.
+I told her I hadn't a cent but a mere note.
 I told her the whole story.
 She couldn’t believe it at first - but then she just laughed.
 She didn’t seem to mind it at all...

 **(Note that this should be addressed to the audience)**